 When you work with long files, bookmarks allow you to easily navigate through your do-file.
 By placing a bookmark before important sections in your do-file, you can return to those sections more easily later.
-You can add a bookmark line by using Edit > Find > Toggle bookmark or by manually typing a line beginning with a special comment, \\#.
+You can add a bookmark line by using Edit > Toggle bookmark, clicking the Toggle bookmark button on the toolbar, or by manually typing a line beginning with a special comment, #.
 All other text on the rest of the line is treated as the title of the bookmark.
 You cannot have ado code on the same line as the bookmark comment, or the bookmark comment will be ignored.
 You can also add a bookmark with the special comment //#.
-This bookmark comment may be preferable to use over \\# because it's also valid for both Mata and Java.
+This bookmark comment may be preferable to use over # because it's also valid for both Mata and Java.

-You can move between bookmarks using the options in the Edit menu or the Navigation Control.
+You can move between bookmarks using the options in the Edit menu, the equivalent buttons on the Do-file Editor toolbar, or the Navigation Control.
 The Navigation Control of the Do-file Editor allows you to move between bookmarks as well as programs and Java and Python code blocks that you have defined in your do-file.
 When you select a program or a bookmark from the Navigation Control, you will jump directly to the position of that program or bookmark in your do-file.